 Engineering controls are physical or mechanical measures put in place to reduce the risk of infection to staff or to patients/residents/clients.
-Where infection risks cannot be eliminated or substituted, engineering controls are the preferred next choice for mitigating the risk, because they are built into the facility infrastructure and do not rely on individuals' correct and consistent application of IPAC strategies.
-1,13
+Where infection risks cannot be eliminated or substituted, engineering controls are the preferred next choice for mitigating the risk, because they are built into the facility infrastructure and do not rely on individuals' correct and consistent application of IPAC strategies.^{1,13}

 Ventilation serves the purposes of controlling air contaminant levels, humidity and temperature within a space.
-Natural ventilation can be created through physical means (e.g., windows in LTC and similar settings, doors) and by passive infiltration (e.g., drafts from unsealed cracks around windows and walls).
-Mechanical ventilation is the active process of supplying air to and/or removing air from an indoor space by powered equipment such as motor-driven fans and blowers.
-Examples include HVAC systems and local (e.g., bathroom, cooking) exhaust fans.
-Despite the outdoor air intake pushes air into the ducts and through a filter before venting into the room.
+Natural ventilation can be created through physical means (e.g., windows in LTC and similar settings, doors) and by passive infiltration (e.g., drafts from unsealed cracks around windows and walls).91 Mechanical ventilation is the active process of supplying air to and/or removing air from an indoor space by powered equipment such as motor-driven fans and blowers.
+Examples include HVAC systems and local (e.g., bathroom, cooking) exhaust fans.102 Both of these systems can be utilized to improve ventilation.
+Figure 2 depicts an air handling system where the outdoor air intake pushes air into the ducts and through a filter before venting into the room.
 At the same time, the particles from the room are pulled up into the exhaust ducts from where they are either exhausted outside or recirculate back into the room through the same filter used for the outdoor air intake.
-In addition, a portable highefficiency particulate air (HEPA) filter is depicted, and a window, the latter is to be closed in acute care, but open windows can be used in other setting to improve air flow.
+In addition, a portable high-efficiency particulate air (HEPA) filter is depicted, and a window, the latter is to be closed in acute care, but open windows can be used in other setting to improve air flow.